How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 You already know the injection schedule and how your body responds to the medications.
 You know what monitoring appointments look like, what retrieval day involves, and roughly how long recovery takes for you personally.
 The process hasn’t changed, but your relationship with it has.

 There are practical differences too.
-Return donors often have more flexibility in cycle scheduling because the screening process is shorter.
+At Lucina, return donors often have more flexibility in cycle scheduling because the screening process is faster.
 Your egg donor screening history is already on file, which means less paperwork and a faster path to approval for subsequent cycles.

 Compensation stays consistent.
 Each cycle earns the same rate as the previous one.
 Lucina covers all travel costs and medical expenses separately, so your full compensation goes to you.